hapify/cli/README.md

 hpf serve
 ```

-This will start a server that hosts a web-based console for models and templates editions.
+This will start a server that hosts a web-based console for models and templates edition.

 Available options are: